White Motor Company: Demise

 In 1953, White purchased Pittsburgh, Pennsylvania-based Autocar Company.
-From 1951 until 1977, White Motors also distributed Freightliner Trucks.
+From 1951 until 1977, White also distributed Freightliner Trucks.
 This took place under an agreement with Freightliner's parent, Consolidated Freightways.
 White manufactured trucks under its own brands—White, Autocar, and Western Star—as well, leading to the company becoming known as the "Big Four" through to the mid-1970s.
 The Sterling nameplate, unused by White as long as the company owned it, went to Freightliner after the companies' split.
 It was then used by Daimler Trucks, who manufactured the former Ford heavy truck line under the Sterling name, from 1997 to 2008.

-Sales dropped during the 1960s, and White tried merging with White Consolidated Industries, the company that once made sewing machines; the federal government blocked this deal.
+Sales dropped during the 1960s, and White tried merging with White Consolidated Industries, the original company that once made sewing machines, however the federal government blocked this deal.
 The company opened plants in Virginia and Utah, since they did not have unions, but this did not help.
 Semon Knudsen, former president of Ford, made the company successful for a time, but the decline continued.
-Later, the federal government approved a merger with White Consolidated, which feared being hurt by White Motor's troubles.
+Later, the federal government approved a merger with White Consolidated, which feared being hurt by White's troubles.
 Mergers with Daimler and Renault were also considered.
 Production was somewhat limited as White did not have a lighter range (13,330 units built in 1978), leading to several attempts at linking up with various European manufacturers.

 By 1980, White was insolvent, filing Chapter 11 bankruptcy case 80-13361 in the Northern District of Ohio on September 4 of that year.
-Volvo acquired the US assets of the company in 1981, while two energy-related companies based in Calgary, Alberta, Bow Valley Resource Services, and NovaCorp, an Alberta corporation, purchased the Canadian assets, including the Kelowna, British Columbia, plant, and the Western Star nameplate and product range.
+Volvo acquired most of the assets of the company in 1981, while two energy-related companies based in Calgary, Alberta, Bow Valley Resource Services, and NovaCorp, an Alberta corporation, purchased the Canadian assets, including the Kelowna, British Columbia plant, and the Western Star nameplate and product range.